 With increasing competition from larger chains, the owners of a small independent coffee shop were looking for ways to keep hold of their customers.
 By using Feefo’s On-Location Feedback tool, they were able to implement customer reviews and ask their customers questions about their products and service.
 When looking through the most used terms and phrases in the data, they noticed a reoccurring theme.
 Customers loved the coffee and the ethics behind the brand but were used to using loyalty schemes at bigger coffee chains.
 The coffee shop introduced a loyalty card scheme – a simple change that quickly gave them back their edge, and saw the number of repeat customers quickly increase.

-A car dealership, with ten sites nationwide, noticed some disparity in the sales figures they were seeing across the different sites.
+A car dealership with ten sites nationwide noticed some disparity in the sales figures they were seeing across the different sites.
 They didn’t just want to know why some were performing better than others, but they also wanted to bring all the figures in-line with the highest performing locations.
-The business started collecting customer reviews, and quickly realised that certain dealerships were suffering due to poor customer service.
+The business started collecting customer reviews, and quickly realized that certain dealerships were suffering due to poor customer service.
 The business sent surveys out to their staff, and the results showed that the staff in the worst performing dealerships felt they could benefit from more training.
-Customer Service training was rolled out in all the weaker locations, and sales gradually began to rise.
+Customer service training was rolled out in all the weaker locations, and sales gradually began to rise.

 So, they moved the trailers to a different area, where there was more natural light.
 Review sentiment subsequently improved – saving them thousands of pounds on a refurbishment that wouldn’t have addressed the underlying issue.